5 RESULTS

 Fatherhood and tradition in the first space marine legion

-Abstract A major theme in the bestselling book series The Horus Heresy is fatherhood.
-The inciting incident of the series is the abandonment of Horus Lupercal by his father The Emperor, and many of the primarchs struggle with their positions as gene-fathers to the adeptus astartes, as well as to the various father figures in …
+A major theme in the bestselling book series The Horus Heresy is fatherhood.
+The inciting incident of the series is the abandonment of Horus Lupercal by his father The Emperor, and many of the primarchs struggle with their positions as gene-fathers to the adeptus astartes, as well as to the various father figures in their …

 2024Friday 27th SeptemberOnlinePanel 9Warhammer 40k